Zoltan Vancso: Photographic oeuvre

-The lively connection with the audience is very important for Vancso; the spectacular result of this is a Facebook community with 11000 members where he publishes his works on a weekly basis.
-As part of the annual Photovancso Open Day, he welcomes his visitors in his own home.
-(With respect to the great interest shown in 2013 and 2014 the event was held in external locations: in Gallery IX and at the Open Workshop.)
+Vancso's connection with his patrons and audiences has resulted in the formation relatively large Facebook community with over 11,000 members, where he publishes his works on a weekly basis.
+As part of the annual Photovancso Open Day, he has also welcomed visitors in his own home.

-In the end of 2010 he was the first Hungarian photographer to create a web shop where he made all his notable works available to the public in unnumbered copies.
+In the end of 2010, he was the first Hungarian photographer to create a web shop where he made all his notable works available to the public in unnumbered copies.

 His other passion is music.
 In parallel with photography, he completed a course in sound engineering and used to spend his free time playing the piano, composing.
 In the last few years, finding his spiritual path became an important aspect of his life besides photography; he often goes hiking to forests and practices yoga and zazen regularly.